markus-perl/ffmpeg-build-script/README.md

         * VP9 `vp9_vaapi`

 ### LV2 Plugin Support
-If python is available the binary will be built with lv2 plugin support.
+If Python is available the script will be built a ffmpeg binary with lv2 plugin support.

 ## Continuos Integration
 ffmpeg-build-script is rockstable.
 Every commit runs against Linux and MacOS with https://github.com/markus-perl/ffmpeg-build-script/actions just to make sure everything works as expected.